Linux

 These below instructions are for an installation of Home Assistant ContainerHome Assistant Container is a standalone container-based installation of Home Assistant Core.
 Any OCI

-This installation method does not have access to add-ons.
-If you want to use add-ons, you need to use another installation method.
-The recommended method is Home Assistant Operating SystemHome Assistant OS, the Home Assistant Operating System, is an embedded, minimalistic, operating system designed to run the Home Assistant ecosystem.
-It is the recommended installation method for most users.
-[Learn more].
+This installation type does not have access to apps.
+If you want to use apps, you need to use another installation type.
+The recommended type is Home Assistant Operating SystemHome Assistant OS, the Home Assistant Operating System, is an embedded, minimalistic, operating system designed to run the Home Assistant ecosystem on single board computers (like the Raspberry Pi) or Virtual Machines.
+It includes Home Assistant Core, the Home Assistant Supervisor, and supports apps.
+Home Assistant Supervisor keeps it up to date, removing the need for you to manage an operating system.
+Home Assistant Operating System is the recommended installation type for most users..
 Checkout the overview table of installation types to see the differences.

 Prerequisites This guide assumes that you already have an operating system setup and a container runtime installed (like Docker).